US Geological Survey

 forms in the bottle during shipping or storage?

-This is normally not a problem.
+This is normal and not a problem.

 - I’m having trouble